oracle-livelabs/database/23cfree/dbms-search-queries/dbms-search-queries.md

     ![source count](images/source-count.png " ")

+    You'll see that we have a single row for every row of every table we have indexed.

 2. Next we're going to do a simple CONTAINS search to fetch the metadata for all indexed rows where the word 'johnson' occurs.
 The CONTAINS clause takes the column name to search (in our case DATA, **not** METADATA, since DATA is the indexed column), and a search string.
 It returns > 0 for rows which match.
 The search string is not case-sensitive.

+    Note that when you actually look into column DATA in our search index, you will find the column to be empty.
+We do not store the original raw data in the search index, but this column rather acts as a proxy for the original data in the original tables we have indexed.

     Paste the following and click "Run":